Texas Criminal Records, Warrants & Expunctions

 Orders of Nondisclosure (Record Sealing)

 If expunction is not available, an order of nondisclosure may be an option.
-This process seals criminal records from public view, meaning:
+This seals criminal records from public view, meaning:

 • Most employers and landlords cannot see the record